 Overview of South Dakota Taxes

-South Dakota is one of seven states that does not have a personal income tax.
-The sales tax is among the lowest in the country.
-The average effective property tax in South Dakota is above the national average.
+On a statewide basis, South Dakota does not levy a personal income tax.
+The state's sales tax is also among the lowest in the country.
+However, the average effective property tax rate in South Dakota is above the national average.

 Your Income Taxes Breakdown